rax-maas/ceres/README.md

 ### Ingesting data from telegraf

-The following telegraf config snippet can be used to output metrics collected by telegraf into `tsdb-cassandra`:
+The following telegraf config snippet can be used to output metrics collected by telegraf into `ceres`:

 ```toml
 [[outputs.opentsdb]]